Kanda09/Workshop-Godot/Initiation-Godot.md

 ## What is Godot

-Godot is a free and open source game engine to develop and create 2D and 3D games, that can be played in linux, windows and even in web !
+Godot is a free and open source game engine to develop and create 2D and 3D games, that can be played on linux, windows and even in web !

 ## Install Godot

 In order to install Godot follow this link: https://godotengine.org/download/linux/ (for Linux) and https://godotengine.org/download/windows/ (for Windows).

-Install the version of godot corresponding to your compute
+Install the version of godot corresponding to your computer

-If you have issue at install feel free to contact us !
+If you have an issue while installing feel free to contact us !

 ## Create a new project

-Create a new Godot project in the path you want.
+Create a new Godot project at the path you want.

 __NOTE__: You may need this: [Godot Documentation](https://docs.godotengine.org/en/stable/)

 ## Create a Player !

-We will here try to create few nodes representing the player, the player's root node, the collision node or the animation sprite node.
+We will here try to create a few nodes representing the player, the player's root node, the collision node or the animation sprite node.

-Then we will assign to this new player we had scripts to make him move and have a beautiful life :3.
+Then we will assign to this new player scripts to make him move and have a beautiful life :3.

 ### Godot is pretty :blush: